 - Burial and life insurance policies.
 Life insurance policies with cash surrender values less than $1,500 and burial insurance policies of any value are not counted.
 However, funds set aside for burial expenses in an account or trust are limited to $1,500 or less.

 Countable Resources Are Not Okay

 Anyone who owns more than $2,000 worth of countable resources is not eligible for SSI.
-So a trustee should give the beneficiary any countable asset worth more than $2,000.
+So a trustee should not give the beneficiary countable assets worth more than $2,000.
 If a trustee gives the beneficiary countable assets worth less than $2,000, the beneficiary’s SSI grant will be reduced, dollar for-dollar, in the month the income is received.
 (A small exception to this rule is that the first $20 of a gift received in a given month is not counted.)